barumau/panlingue/eng/darse.md

 See how the translation of **cinga** changed between the two sentences?
 The meaning of the word, the concept, did not change, but its use did.
 English reflects this change by using different words, to ask and please.
-Pandunia can cope with changes like this without resorting to different words.
-It is a principle in Pandunia that there is always exactly one word for one concept.
+Panlingue can cope with changes like this without resorting to different words.
+It is a principle in Panlingue that there is always exactly one word for one concept.
 Different words are not created just because the grammatical role of a concept changes.